I experimented with photo filters to see I could make an invisibility effect.

 Learn how to convert 2D to 3D.
 Making three-dimensional photos can be easy and quick.
 I can make a good three dimensional image in 30 seconds.
 Why settle for flat pictures when you can add the illusion of depth.
 It requires special glasses but they a

 All of the image and video effects were made using a color filter for photos.
 The program is on an HTML web page.
 So it opens in a web browser like Google Chrome.
 You will be prompted to give the program permission to use your webcam and microphone.
-I made and tested the program on my laptop.
-It may not work on your phone.
-Let me know if you make some interesting videos with the invisibility effect.

 Press 'Background' to move the webcam to the background.
 Choose video to load a video or picture.
 Uncheck 'Hide' to only show the selected color.
 For the invisible in jeans video I only showed black and blue.
 Uncheck 'PNG' if you want to save the photos as JPEGs.
 You may need to alter the color values to get the results you want.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.